AVSLab/basilisk/src/fswAlgorithms/orbitControl/lambertSolver/lambertSolver.rst

     lambertModule = lambertSolver.LambertSolver()
     lambertModule.ModelTag = "lambertSolver"
-    lambertModule.alignmentThreshold = 1.0 # module defaults this value to 1.0 degrees if not specified
+    lambertModule.setAlignmentThreshold(1.0) # module defaults this value to 1.0 degrees if not specified unitTestSim.AddModelToTask(unitTaskName, lambertModule)
-    unitTestSim.AddModelToTask(unitTaskName, lambertModule)

 The lambert problem input message is either created as a standalone message in python